 Vincent Van Gogh:

 Vincent Van Gogh was born on March 30, 1853.
 He is considered the greatest Dutch painter since Rembrandt.
 Vincent Van Gogh has a very sad story as he struggled greatly with mental illness and remained poor and unknown his entire life.

-Vincent Van Gogh Power Point Presentation on Post – Impressionism and Expresssionism for High School grades.
+Vincent Van Gogh Slide Player Presentation on Post – Impressionism and Expresssionism (not on PowerPoint) for High School grades.

 We love the Online Unit Studies from Techie Homeschool Mom.
 They are a work at your own pace style and they are fun and engaging.
 You can do them with your children, or they can do them all on their own.
 Here is one that is all about Vincent Van Gogh.

 These art and art history resources will help you and your family study more artists than the 8 amazing artists we discussed.
 You’ll be able to assign research projects, look at Impressionist and Modern artists.
 You’ll even be able to introduce your children to the color wheel.